GabrielePicco/deep-learning-flower-identifier/README.md

 # Deep Learning Flower Identifier

-PyTorch implementation of a Deep learning network to identify 102 different types of flowers (developed for the PyTorch Scholarship Challenge).
+PyTorch implementation of a Deep learning network to identify 102 different types of flowers.

 The used data set contains images of flowers from 102 different species divided in a training set and a validation set.The images can be downloaded here: https://s3.amazonaws.com/content.udacity-data.com/courses/nd188/flower_data.zip